-As time goes on, you will be able to look back and see that things are improving and that you are moving forward, even though at times it may not seem so.
+As time goes on, you will be able to look back and see that you are moving forward, even though at times it may not seem so.
 A private journal lets you express emotions that you may not want to share but are important to acknowledge.

 This way you will understand what expenses will be covered and what you may have to pay.
 Try to build a relationship with a specific person in your insurance company.
 This can be a customer support person or a benefits person.
 They can help you with your insurance plan.
 For example, they can help when you have questions about medical bills or if you need preauthorization for special procedures.

-Although your main focus is on your child with cancer, try to spend time as you normally would with your other children and your spouse.
+Although your main focus is on your child with cancer, try to spend time as you normally would with your other loved ones.
 It is healthy to have fun together, even when a child in the family has cancer.
-Easing stress and strengthening family relationships will help all of you cope better with your child's disease.
+Easing stress and strengthening relationships will help all of you cope better with your child's disease.

 Sometimes, well-meaning friends and family members will say the worst possible thing at the time of a cancer diagnosis.
 They truly want to help or be supportive.
 But sometimes they do not know how to respond.
 Their words may hurt you or disappoint you, even though that was not their intention.
 You must realize that people will not know what your needs are unless you tell them.
 Sometimes, it is simply easier to be forthright and tell someone "I would just like you to sit quietly with me and keep me company" or "I need to spend some time alone right now."
 Do not be afraid to express your needs during this time.

 Other parents or acquaintances may want to talk to you about their experiences with cancer.
 They may believe that they are being helpful to you, but instead may be making your situation feel even more overwhelming.
 It is important for you to stay away from these discussions if they are not helping you.
 And if you can't do so, try to politely tell the person their comments are distressing, rather than helpful.
-It is healthy to be "selfish" and ask for what you need, as well as what you do not need during this time.
+It is healthy to ask for what you need during this time.